paulomuraroferreira/llama3_8b_finetuning/README.md

 # Step 4 - Evaluation

-In order to evaluate the fine tuning results, we employed the Recall-Oriented Understudy for Gisting Evaluation (ROUGE) Score, which compares the overlap between two sets of text, in order to measure similarity between them.
+To evaluate the fine-tuning results, we employed the Recall-Oriented Understudy for Gisting Evaluation (ROUGE) Score, which compares the overlap between two sets of text to measure similarity between them.

-Specifically, we employ the rouge_scorer library to calculate Rouge1 and Rouge2, which measures the 1-gram and 2-gram overlap between the texts.
+Specifically, we used the rouge_scorer library to calculate ROUGE-1 and ROUGE-2, which measure the 1-gram and 2-gram overlap between the texts.

 ```python